Beagles

 Beagles require minimal grooming.
 They shed a light amount of fur throughout the year.
 Their coat gets heavier in winter.
 Weekly brushing will remove loose fur and aid in new hair growth.

 Bathe your beagle every 2-4 months (unless it gets particularly dirty!).
-Washing too regularly can irritate its skin.
+Washing too regularly can irritate the skin.

 Nails should be trimmed regularly.